 The Vanishing Half follows the lives of the twins and their complex families through decades from the 1950s to the 1990s and a variety of American settings, amidst the backdrop of their different identities.

 I simply cannot convey my love of this immersive and thoughtful book in mere words (so I wrote an entire guide to The Vanishing Half), and I couldn’t recommend it more highly, especially for fans of Celeste Ng, Elena Ferrante, and Ann Patchett.
-It’s one my Best Books of 2020 and one of my favorite family dramas as well.
+It’s one my Best Books of 2020, one of my favorite character-driven books, and one of my favorite family dramas as well.

 With the Fire on High by Elizabeth Acevedo